Lecanoropsis subsaligna (M. Brand & van den Boom) Ivanovich & Printzen

 Distribution: N - Lig (van den Boom & Brand 2008).

-Description: Thallus crustose, endosubstratic or thinly episubstratic, continuous, smooth to slightly warted, pale grey, whitish, yellowish grey to pale grey-orange, forming small patches, often inconspicuous.
+Description: Thallus crustose, endosubstratic or thinly episubstratic, continuous, smooth to slightly warted, whitish to grey with or without a yellow tinge or beige to brown, sometimes with a green hue, forming small patches, often inconspicuous.
 Upper cortex absent, epinecral layer present, filled with 0.2-3 µm wide, coarse granules; algal cells occupying the whole thallus thickness.
-Apothecia lecanorine, round to rarely angular, adpressed to sessile, slightly constricted at base, (0.2-)0.4-0.7 mm across, with a pale beige to orange-brown, rarely finally darkened, epruinose, flat to slightly convex disc, and an initially weakly prominent, later level with disc, persistent to rarely finally excluded thalline margin.
-Thalline exciple corticate only in lower part, laterally 20-30 µm wide, filled with brownish crystals; proper exciple poorly developed, to 10 µm wide at base, to 25 µm wide laterally, with granules; epithecium yellowish brown to brown, filled with fine granules soluble in K, N+ reddish violet; hymenium colourless, 35-55 µm high; paraphyses coherent, simple or sparingly branched and anastomosing, 1-2 µm thick, the apical cells only slightly swollen, to 5 µm wide; hypothecium colourless, up to 80 µm high.
+Apothecia lecanorine, round to rarely angular, adpressed to sessile, slightly constricted at base, 0.35-0.55 mm across, with a pale beige or yellow-grey to dark brown, epruinose or rarely finely white-pruinose, flat to slightly convex disc and an initially weakly prominent, later level with disc, persistent to rarely finally excluded thalline margin.
+Thalline exciple corticate, the cortex filled with brownish crystals, (12-)22-40(-53) µm wide laterally, (17-)22-41(-56) µm wide at base; proper exciple poorly developed, when evident 10-35 μm wide, yellowish or brown at the apical gel sheaths, with golden-brown granules on top; epithecium colourless, yellowish brown to dark brown, filled with fine golden brown granules soluble in K, N+ reddish violet; hymenium colourless, (30-)40-60(-85) µm high; paraphyses coherent, simple or sparingly branched and anastomosing, 1.5-2 µm thick at mid-level, the apical cells not or weakly capitate, 2-4.5 μm wide, the gel sheath at apices to 5 μm wide; hypothecium colourless, (35-)40-50(-55) µm high.
 Asci 8-spored, clavate to pyriform, very thin-walled, with a K/I+ blue, tall tholus penetrated by a faintly amyloid apical cushion, the wall K/I-, surrounded by a blue outer layer, Lecanora-type.
-Ascospores 1-celled to rarely 1-septate, hyaline, ellipsoid to oblong, 8.5-11.5 x 3-4 µm.
+Ascospores 1-celled to rarely 1-septate, hyaline, ellipsoid to broadly ellipsoid, (7-)8.5-11(-12) x (2.5-)3-4.5(-6) µm.
 Pycnidia semi-immersed, brown to colourless in upper part.
-Conidia of three types: a) 1(-3)-septate, falcate, attenuated at tips (10-)22-27(-30) x 1.7-2 µm macroconidia (not common); b) 1-celled and slightly curved, 8-10 x c.
-1 µm microconidia (rare); c) curved 13-22 x 0.8-1(-2) µm leptoconidia (not rare).
+Conidia of three types: a) 1(-3)-septate, falcate macroconidia attenuated at tips, measuring 20-25 x 1.7-2 µm; b) 1-celled and slightly curved microconidia (rare) measuring 5-10 x 1-2 µm; c) thread-like, curved leptoconidia (not rare) measuring 12-16 x 1-1.5 µm.
 Photobiont chlorococcoid.
 Spot tests: thallus K-, C-, KC-, P-, UV-.
 Chemistry: isousnic acid (major), 7-O-methylnorascomatic acid (traces).
 Note: a recently-described, lignicolous and corticolous species with a mainly western distribution in Europe (the Italian record is the easternmost one), occurring as a pioneer in species-poor stands.
 It is closely related to L. albellula and easily confused with Polyozosia hagenii.
+For further details see van den Boom & Brand (2008) and Ivanovich & al. (2025).

 Growth form: Crustose